google/WebFundamentals/src/site/_en/fundamentals/layouts/rwd-fundamentals/set-the-viewport.markdown

 ## Ensure an accessible viewport

-In addition to setting an `initial-scale`, you can also set the `minimum-scale`, `maximum-scale` and `user-scalable` attributes on the viewport.
+In addition to setting an `initial-scale`, you can also set the following attributes on the viewport:

+* `minimum-scale`
+* `maximum-scale`
+* `user-scalable`

 When set, these can disable the user's ability to zoom the viewport, potentially causing accessibility issues.

 {% include modules/nextarticle.liquid %}